 A diet high in processed carbohydrates and sugars causes abnormally increased insulin production.
 Over time, this can cause the cells to reject insulin and lead to insulin resistance.

-To regulate insulin production and sensitivity it is beneficial to minimize added sugars, focus on food quality, monitor overall protein intake, and to minimize grazing behaviors.
+It is beneficial to minimize added sugars, focus on food quality, monitor overall protein intake, and minimize grazing behaviors to regulate insulin production and sensitivity.

 The hormone insulin has turned into quite the buzzword lately.
-Ask anyone slightly interested in health about insulin and they will likely report that it is driving all of their health problems.
-There is no doubt that insulin is a critically important hormone involved in metabolism, weight maintenance, and glucose control, along with many other functions.
+Ask anyone slightly interested in health about insulin, and they will likely say that it is driving all their health problems.
+There is no doubt that insulin is a critically important hormone involved in metabolism, weight maintenance, glucose control, and many other functions.
 Today we will take a deep dive into insulin’s normal functions, factors that can interfere with normal insulin action, and strategies for optimizing insulin levels and insulin sensitivity.

 One of insulin’s primary functions is to regulate glucose levels, keeping them in a tight, physiologically normal range.
-When glucose starts to rise for any reason, insulin gets released from the beta cells of the pancreas and functions as a “key” for moving glucose out of the bloodstream and into our cells to be utilized for energy.
+When glucose starts to rise (whatever the reason), insulin is released from the beta cells of the pancreas.
+It then functions as a “key” to move glucose out of the bloodstream and into our cells, where it's utilized for energy.

 To put it simply, when our glucose levels rise, so do our insulin levels.
 The primary stimulant for glucose to increase is eating, particularly foods rich in carbohydrates (although despite popular belief, protein also stimulates insulin release).
-After a meal containing carbohydrates and/or protein, your body will break down the nutrients from that meal into glucose for your cells to use as energy.
+After a meal containing carbohydrates and/or protein, our body will break down the nutrients from that meal into glucose for our cells to use as energy.
 These glucose molecules are essentially useless when they are in the blood.
-It is insulin’s job to signal that the glucose should leave the bloodstream and enter a cell.
+Insulin’s job is to signal that the glucose should leave the bloodstream and enter a cell.

-When there is an abundance of energy and the cells do not need additional fuel (such as after eating a large meal or when energy expenditure is low), insulin will divert the glucose energy towards longer-term reserves that the cells can tap into on a future date.
-This first back-up storage form is glycogen, which is located in the liver and the muscles.
-Glycogen can be thought of as a wallet, easy to pull out some spare cash but with finite storage space.
-A longer-term back-up energy storage site is our fat reserves, which can be thought of as a bank account.
-It is harder to access, but has unlimited room for storage.
-If our glycogen levels are saturated, insulin will direct the resources to create fat in order to save that extra energy for a “rainy day.”
-Insulin will essentially try to place the glucose and energy wherever it needs to go in order to get it out of the bloodstream.
+When there is an abundance of energy, and the cells do not need additional fuel (such as after eating a large meal or when energy expenditure is low), insulin will divert the glucose energy towards longer-term reserves that the cells can tap into in the future.
+This first backup storage form is glycogen, located in the liver and the muscles.
+You can think of glycogen as a wallet; easy to pull out some spare cash but with finite storage space.
+A longer-term backup energy storage site is our fat reserves, which you can think of as a bank account.
+It's harder to access but has unlimited room for storage.
+If our glycogen levels are saturated, insulin will direct the resources to create fat to save that extra energy for a “rainy day.”
+Insulin will essentially try to place the glucose and energy wherever it needs to go to get it out of the bloodstream.

-Insulin is categorized as an anabolic hormone, meaning when insulin is released it will stimulate various growth pathways.
+Insulin is categorized as an anabolic hormone, meaning when insulin is released, it will stimulate various growth pathways.
 As we have learned, this can include growth in glycogen storage and/or fat cells.
-This also includes aiding in muscle growth, cell repair, and other building functions.
-When levels of circulating insulin are low, catabolic reactions are stimulated and growth pathways are inhibited, causing a switch to functions such as fat breakdown and energy preservation.
-So while it is absolutely crucial to assure we do not always have high levels of insulin circulating, insulin also serves many useful daily functions.
+It also aids muscle growth, cell repair, and other building functions.
+When circulating insulin levels are low, they stimulate catabolic reactions and inhibit growth pathways.
+All this causes a switch to functions such as fat breakdown and energy preservation.
+So while it is crucial to assure we do not always have high levels of insulin circulating, insulin also serves many useful daily functions.

 With such as tightly regulated system, how can things go awry?
-If our body is constantly sending signals for insulin to be released (such as from a diet high in processed carbohydrates and sugars, or a pattern of constant eating) circulating insulin levels start to enter supraphysiological levels.
-This can lead to hyperinsulinemia, simply meaning abnormally high levels of insulin in the blood.
-When our cells are constantly being exposed to high levels of insulin, they start to “ignore” the effects of insulin even though there is plenty of it available, leading to what is called insulin resistance.
+If our body is constantly sending signals for insulin to be released (such as from a diet high in processed carbohydrates and sugars or a pattern of constant eating), your circulating insulin levels start to enter supraphysiological levels.
+It can lead to hyperinsulinemia, which means that we have abnormally high levels of insulin in our blood.
+When cells are constantly exposed to high insulin levels, they start to “ignore” the effects of insulin even though there is plenty of it available, leading to insulin resistance.
 The glucose is then rejected from the cells, remaining in the bloodstream and leading to elevated blood glucose levels.
 Because the glucose never leaves the blood, the pancreas never flips the “off switch” and continues to produce more and more insulin.

 Excess insulin in the blood leads to elevated and prolonged glucose levels.
 The body responds by slowing fat breakdown and diverting more energy into fat cell production.
-Elevated blood insulin levels also signals the sensation of hunger, resulting in increased carbohydrate and sugar cravings.
+High blood insulin levels also signal the sensation of hunger, resulting in increased carbohydrate and sugar cravings.
 It is a vicious cycle that can be hard to break.

-High levels of insulin and insulin resistance tends to be one of the first abnormalities that can then lead to a dysfunctional metabolic system and chronic disease, such as diabetes and cardiovascular disease.
+High insulin resistance levels tend to be one of the first abnormalities that can lead to a dysfunctional metabolic system and chronic diseases, such as diabetes and cardiovascular disease.
 With such serious consequences, how can we fix the problem?

 Minimize processed carbohydrates and sugar.
-The most obvious way to mitigate the potential downslide of insulin resistance is to keep your intake of refined carbohydrates, such as flour based items, packaged snack foods, and added sugars, to a minimum.
-If your food comes with a nutrition label, double check the ingredients list to assure sugar has not been snuck in.
+The most obvious way to mitigate the potential downside of insulin resistance is to keep your intake of refined carbohydrates, such as flour-based items, packaged snack foods, and added sugars, to a minimum.
+If your food comes with a nutrition label, double-check the ingredients list to ensure no sugar has snuck in.
 As much as possible, focus on only eating whole foods with minimal processing.
-These foods take longer for our bodies to process, leading to a smaller glucose spike and therefore a smaller insulin response.
+These foods take longer for our bodies to process, leading to a smaller glucose spike and, therefore, a smaller insulin response.

 Look at the whole picture.
-There is not a single cause of insulin resistance, but rather a compounding of several factors that constantly increase insulin levels.
-Additional factors that can compound onto each other are chronic inflammation, disrupted circadian rhythms, chronic stress with elevated cortisol, and lack of physical activity/movement which affects mitochondrial biogenesis, skeletal muscle glucose uptake and insulin sensitivity.
+There is no single cause of insulin resistance but rather a compounding of several factors that constantly increase insulin levels.
+Additional factors that can compound each other are chronic inflammation, disrupted circadian rhythms, chronic stress with elevated cortisol, and lack of physical activity/movement, which affects mitochondrial biogenesis, skeletal muscle glucose uptake, and insulin sensitivity.
 Don’t neglect sleep, stress management, and regular exercise in your lifestyle.

 Keep protein intake in check.
-Although carbohydrates are the largest driver for insulin release, protein also stimulates insulin.
-Studies have shown that some protein items increase insulin to equal levels as white bread.
-It is important to have adequate dietary protein each day, but too much can have a negative impact on circulating insulin levels.
+Although carbohydrates are the most significant driver for insulin release, protein also stimulates insulin.
+Studies have shown that some protein items increase insulin to levels that equal white bread.
+It's essential to have adequate dietary protein each day.
+Still, too much can have a negative impact on circulating insulin levels.